flutter/assets-for-api-docs/diagrams/README.md

 the output PNG files on the device.
 Then, add an instance in the `List<DiagramStep> steps` list in `main.dart`.

-To help with generation of the images, use the `DiagramController` class from the `diagram` package in `packages/diagram`.
+To help with generation of the images, use the `DiagramController` class from the `diagram_capture` package in `packages/diagram_capture`.

-There are examples for using both of these classes in this directory, and in the example director of the `diagram` package.
+There are examples for using both of these classes in this directory, and in the example directory of the `diagram_capture` package.